AsherGeorgy/My-Portfolio/Python/Capital Asset Pricing Model.md

 $r_i-r_f$ is the **excess return**, representing the return earned above the risk-free rate, while $\sigma_i$ is the **standard deviation** of the investment's returns.
 It serves as a measure of risk.

-By dividing the excess return by the risk, the Sharpe Ratio quantifies how much return an investor is receiving per unit of risk taken.
+By dividing the excess return by the risk, the Sharpe Ratio **quantifies how much return an investor is receiving per unit of risk taken**.
 Investors and fund managers often use the Sharpe Ratio to compare the risk-adjusted performance of different investments or portfolios.
 - Higher Sharpe Ratios are generally preferred, as they suggest a better trade-off between risk and return.
 - It indicates if a certain investment fund is performing satisfactory on a risk adjusted basis (at the expense of a riskier portfolio.)